 Let us show you how Prospera can impact your business

-Prospera Technologies, Inc. is a developer of machine vision technologies that continuously monitor and analyze plant development, health and stress.
+About Prospera: Prospera Technologies, Inc. is a developer of machine learning and computer vision technologies that continuously monitor and analyze plant development, health and stress.
 Prospera captures multiple layers of climate and visual data from the crop ﬁeld and provides actionable, easy-to-read insights to growers via mobile and web dashboards.
 Its team of world-class computer scientists, physicists and agronomists work with experienced agri-business leaders to meet growers where they are and revolutionize the way food is grown.
 For more information, please visit prospera.ag

 Omaha, NE, Tel-Aviv, Israel and San Jose, CA: Valmont ® Industries, Inc. (NYSE: VMI), a